pschatzmann/stm32h7-arduino/README.md

 Remove the connection between BTO and 3.3V and reboot.

-#### Using A Programmer
+#### Using a ST-Link Programmer

-I recommend to use a [STLink Programmer](https://www.aliexpress.com/item/1005005273159580.html?spm=a2g0o.productlist.main.3.55421417bcZVae): This allows you debug your code and you do not need to bother with the upload mode, because this is handled automatically.
+I recommend to use a [ST-Link Programmer](https://www.aliexpress.com/item/1005005273159580.html?spm=a2g0o.productlist.main.3.55421417bcZVae): This allows you debug your code and you do not need to bother with the ISP mode, because this is handled automatically.

-- Connect the GND, 3.3V, DIO and CLK pins from the board with the programmer
+- Connect the GND, 3.3V, DIO and CLK pins from the board with the corresponging pins on the programmer
 - In Arduino
     - Select the Board "Generic STMH7 Series"
     - in -> Tools -> Board Part Number select your board: e.g. DevEBox...